-There’s a giant list of injuries, illnesses and disabilities that wheelchairs can assist with.
+Needing one is annoying and humiliating.
+But there are a giant list of injuries, illnesses and disabilities that they can assist with.
 So if you see someone using one, and you realise they’re not paralysed, don’t assume they’re using it for fun.

 I said at the start that I haven’t used the wheelchair much since we got it.
 The main reason is because, when I’m sick enough to need the wheelchair, I’m also usually too sick to deal with all the staring and questions from people.